juspay/hyperswitch/README.md

 <hr>
 <img src="./docs/imgs/switch.png" />

-Hyperswitch is an open source payments switch to make payments fast, reliable, and, affordable.
+Hyperswitch is an open-source payment switch to make payments fast, reliable, and, affordable.
 It lets you connect with multiple payment processors and route traffic effortlessly, all with a single API integration.